Why should I join ISAPS?

 Mentor and mentee can connect via email or WhatsApp and have quick exchanges.
 ISAPSmentoring encourages our seasoned members to become an official ISAPS Mentor and our young members to take advantage of this treasure of experience.

-If you are interested in becoming an ISAPS Mentor, or if you have questions about participating, please don’t hesitate to contact our team.
-You are welcome to send an email to firstname.lastname@example.org to request an application.
+If you are interested in becoming an ISAPS Mentor, or if you have questions about participating as a Mentee, please don’t hesitate to contact our team.
+You are welcome to send an email to firstname.lastname@example.org.
 Please note to be eligible to become an ISAPS Mentor you need to have been an active member of ISAPS for at least 5 years, be Board Certified for at least 10 years, and as part of your application provide evidence of scientific talks, publications.
 Applications will then be reviewed and approved by our Residents Committee.

 ISAPS members who offer to participate.